chenrui2014/mengox/README.md

 # MengoX
 koa mongodb webpack2 react-router MVC CMS

-This project is enlightened by
+This project is inspired by
 <a href="https://github.com/embbnux/kails" style="color:#14a9f5;">embbnux/Kails</a> and <a href="https://github.com/ecmadao/hacknical" style="color:#14a9f5;">ecmadao/hacknical</a>, which are fantastic open source projects.

 # Examples